 On the Internet, web design tips are a dime a dozen.
 Many people have opinions on what the perfect website looks like.
 That’s because, to a certain extent, design is subjective.
 What one person likes, another might find hideous.

-At the same time, web design is one of the most important factors for the success of a website.
-In fact, almost half of people say that the design of a site is their main factor for judging a company’s credibility.
+At the same time, design is one of the most important factors for the success of a website.
+In fact, almost half of all users say that the website design is their main factor for judging a company’s credibility.
 As a consequence, it also influences conversions, bounce rate, and more.

 Sigh, if only there was a way to find some objective data on how to create successful web design.
 Wait, there is!
-And a bunch of it has been compiled in this article.
-Stay on the page for some web design tips backed by science.
+And we have compiled a bunch of it in this article.
+Stick around for some web design tips backed by science.
 Stop relying on your gut feeling and start doing things proven to work.

 Science-based Web Design Tips to Crush Your Next Website Project